HomeTrue North Blog

 What is the nicest part of New Brunswick?

 Almost 80% of New Brunswick, Canada, is covered in forest land, making it an excellent tourist destination.
-The Bay of Fundy and Hopewell Rocks offers a series of tourist attractions.
+The Bay of Fundy and Hopewell Rocks are top outdoor attractions.
 Saint John, Fredericton, and Moncton are three of the most popular cities in this province.

 What attracts people to New Brunswick?

-The wilderness, high tides, historical ports, outdoor activities, exhibitions, gorgeous landscapes, and friendly locals of New Brunswick attracts tourists every year.
+The wilderness, high tides, ports, outdoor activities, exhibitions, and gorgeous landscapes attracts tourists to New Brunswick every year.

 Cartoon polar bear speaking on the phone